"Each Pet's vaccinations are based on their unique needs."

 At Intermountain Pet Hospital, we ensure that your pets stay healthy and happy by staying on top of the most current vaccination protocols.

 Our vaccines come with the following two-part guarantee:

 - Intermountain Pet Hospital only purchases guaranteed vaccines from reputable manufacturers with stringent quality control measures.

-- If your pet contracts a disease which we administered a vaccination for according to its proper schedule, we will pay for all diagnostic testing and treatment for that disease.
+- If your pet contracts a disease for which we administered vaccination according to its proper schedule, we will pay for all diagnostic testing and treatment for that disease.

 Common Dog and Cat Vaccinations